tavgar/JSMiner/README.md

 # JSMiner

-JSMiner provides a small command line tool for scraping JavaScript, HTML and related files to search for common patterns such as email addresses or JWT tokens.
+JSMiner began as a small command line tool for scraping JavaScript, HTML and related files to search for common patterns such as email addresses or JWT tokens.
+Over time it has grown into a more full-featured utility.
+The latest versions parse JavaScript into an AST to detect values stored in variables or built from string concatenation.
 The project is written in Go and distributed under the AGPL‑3.0 license.

 ## Building